HomeLa JollaThings to Do in La Jolla

 Torrey Pines Gliderport

 If you love adventure and excitement, then Torrey Pines Gliderport is the place for you.
 This popular hang gliding spot allows visitors to soar high above the beaches and cliffs of La Jolla on a glider with an expert pilot.
-Whether you are a seasoned pro or have never flown before, this incredible experience will be one you will never forget.

 Ho Chi Minh Trail